jrgreiner115/simon-front-end/README.md

 3. Start the local server with `rails s -p 3500`

 AWS Config:
 * After you've created your S3 server, you'll need to give it a Public Bucket Policy.
-The only actions you'll need are: `s3:GetObject` and `s3:GetObjectAcl`.
+The only actions you'll need are `s3:GetObject` and `s3:GetObjectAcl`.
 You may also need to give the bucket a CORS configuration.
 * Once you have your credentials, create an `env` file with variables appropriately named as they are referenced in [this file](https://github.com/jrgreiner115/simon-front-end/blob/master/src/services/adapter.js).

 **Please remember to gitignore any AWS keys if you decide to commit your local version of this application.**